reactgraphqlacademy/fb-messenger/README.md

 # ReactJS Facebook messenger

-The goals of this exercise are to learn how to use a declarative routing using React Router v4, and learn how to fetch data into your components.
+The goal of this exercise is to learn how to style a React app using styled-components.

 ## To get started